-National Environmental Policy Act (NEPA): Upon review of the Department of the Army permit application and other supporting documentation, USACE has made a preliminary determination that the project neither qualifies for a Categorical Exclusion nor requires the preparation of an Environmental Impact Statement for the purposes of
+National Environmental Policy Act (NEPA): Upon review of the Department of the Army permit application and other supporting documentation, USACE has made a preliminary determination that the project neither qualifies for a Categorical Exclusion nor requires the preparation of an Environmental Impact Statement for the purposes of NEPA.

-NEPA.
 At the conclusion of the public comment period, USACE will assess the environmental impacts of the project in accordance with the requirements of the National Environmental Policy Act of 1969 (42 U.S.C. §§ 4321-4347), the Council on Environmental Quality's regulations at 40 C.F.R. § 1500-1508, and USACE regulations at 33 C.F.R. § 325.
 The final NEPA analysis will normally address the direct, indirect, and cumulative impacts that result from regulated activities within the jurisdiction of USACE and other non-regulated activities USACE determines to be within its purview of Federal control and responsibility to justify an expanded scope of analysis for NEPA purposes.
 The final NEPA analysis will be incorporated in the decision documentation that provides the rationale for issuing or denying a Department of the Army Permit for the project.
 The final NEPA analysis and supporting documentation will be on file with the San Francisco District, Regulatory Division.

 Endangered Species Act (ESA): Section 7(a)(2) of the ESA of 1973, as amended (16 U.S.C. § 1531 et seq.), requires Federal agencies to consult with either the U.S. Fish and Wildlife Service (USFWS) or the National Marine Fisheries Service (NMFS) to ensure actions authorized, funded, or undertaken by the agency are not likely to jeopardize the continued existence of any Federally-listed species or result in the adverse modification of designated critical habitat.
-As the Federal lead agency for this project, USACE initiated consultation with USFWS, pursuant to Section 7(a) of the Act.
-A biological opinion was issued on March 16, 2006, for this project.
-Confirmation from the USFWS was received on November 22, 2019, that no further consultation is necessary.
+As the Federal lead agency for this project, USACE has conducted a review of the California Natural Diversity Data Base, digital maps prepared by USFWS and NMFS depicting critical habitat, and other information provided by the applicant to determine the presence or absence of such species and critical habitat in the project area.
+Based on this review, USACE has made a preliminary determination that the following Federally-listed species and designated critical habitat are present at the project location or in its vicinity and may be affected by project implementation.
+The salt-marsh harvest mouse (Reithrodontomys raviventris), Ridgway's rail (formerly known as the California clapper rail) (Rallus obsoletus obsoletus), California least tern (Sternula antillarum browni), and western snowy plover (Charadrius nivosus nivosus) are all known to occur in salt ponds and tidal marsh areas within a mile of the project area.
+Designated critical habitat for the western snowy plover is also present in Eden Landing Ecological Reserve bordering the south side of the project area.
+To address project related impacts to these species and designated critical habitat, USACE has initiated formal consultation with USFWS, pursuant to ESA Section 7(a).
+Any required consultation must be concluded prior to the issuance of a Department of the Army Permit for the project.